 - rapid breathing and heart rate

 - dizziness when standing up

 Full Blood Count (FBC)

 Anaemia may first be detected when a full blood count (FBC) is done as part of a health check or during investigations for another illness.
-FBC is a routine test that counts the number and relative proportion of each of the different types of cells in your blood.
+FBC is a routine test that counts the number of each of the different types of cells in your blood.
 It gives your doctor information about the size, shape, and relative maturity of the blood cells present in your blood at that moment.